 Our provision belongs to God.
 Hold onto it loosely.

-Just before Elijah went to live with the widow of Zarephath (1 Kings 17:7-15), God told Elijah to go to a brook for about 6 months and then ordered takeout for him from “Raven’s Grub Hub” (1 Kings 17:2-6).
-No menu to choose from, the ravens did the choosing and brought him food twice a day.
+He had no menu to choose from, the ravens did the choosing and brought him food twice a day.
 Ravens eat just about anything—fruit, nuts, eggs, baby birds, and small mammals.
 It was a surprise at every meal!
 You can learn more about Elijah’s experience in our Profiles of Perseverance Bible Study.

 Have you ever been in a place where you had to be fed by God’s ravens?
 Sure you have.
-You just didn’t recognize them.
+You just did not recognize them.
 Have you received meals when you were sick or hurt or in grief?
 Gift cards or groceries when you needed help?
 God’s “ravens” provided for you then.

 Back to Elijah, his time by the brook is during a drought so he watched the stream gradually dry up!
+In his sermon series on Elijah, Bible teacher Chuck Swindoll made this great observation,

-In his sermon series on Elijah, Chuck Swindoll made this great observation, “The God who gave the water has chosen to take the water.
+“The God who gave the water has chosen to take the water.
 It’s His sovereign right!
 He gives the child; He can take it away.
 He gives the business; He can take it away.
 He gives the house; He can take it away.”
+(Chuck Swindoll)

 Lesson #1: God’s provision is His to give and take away.
 Regard it humbly.